drublackberry/LLMs-from-scratch-additions/attention-sizes.md

-# In this book, when it is explaining causal attention, can you give me a good guide of the sizes of the matrices at each step of the implementation.
-For example, what is the size of the W\_q matrix and what is the size of Z (the context matrix)?

-Based on the information from transformer implementations and the matrix dimensions typically used in causal attention, I'll provide you with a comprehensive guide to the matrix sizes at each step of the causal attention implementation.

 # Matrix Dimensions Guide for Causal Attention Implementation

 Let me walk you through the sizes of each matrix at every step, using common notation and dimensions.